 Locks of Love: Donate Your Ponytail

 Hair donation is a simple way to provide a child with locks of love.
-If you have a ponytail that is 10 inches or longer, you can donate hair so a child who's lost theirs can look more like themselves.
+If you have a ponytail that is at least 8 inches or longer, you can donate hair so children who have lost theirs can look more like themselves.

-Children undergoing chemotherapy, suffering from alopecia areata, or recuperating from scalp burns face multiple hurdles.
+Children undergoing chemotherapy, suffering from alopecia areata or other diseases, or recuperating from scalp burns face multiple hurdles.
 In addition to the physical challenges of medical treatment, children also must combat low self-esteem and poor self-image from losing their hair.
 Oftentimes, bald children believe it necessary to hide their condition under hats and feel they stand out among other kids.

 Your hair donations can be turned into natural-looking wigs for kids.
 On the other hand, synthetic wigs "look fake," like doll hair.
 Only donated human hair achieves a realistic, natural appearance.

 When kids feel better about their appearance, they feel brighter about the outlook for their future.
 With renewed confidence, these children will go out in public again, without feeling self-conscious.
 They can look proudly in the mirror.
 They see themselves again.

 A custom human-hair wig can cost more than a thousand dollars to make and is too expensive for many families.
 But, several non-profit groups are working with volunteers to make wigs for financially disadvantaged kids.
 To make this happen for a child, all you have to do is donate your ponytail, the next time you get a haircut.

 I Did This!